A brief history of peace talks, Israel & the Palestinians

 The most glaring problem with the 2008 talks was that at least one of the parties could no longer claim to be the legitimate representatives of their own people.
 Hamas won the January 2006 Palestinian Legislative Council (PLC) elections, having received a 44% of the vote to Fatah’s 41%.
 And between January 2006 and September 2008 — then Israeli Prime Minister Ehud Olmert sought to prevent Hamas from carrying out its democratic mandate.
 U.S. and Israeli officials backed Fatah’s armed forces even though they lost the election, triggering a civil war that led to a Hamas takeover in Gaza in June 2007.

-Olmert thought he could put an to violence in Palestine and Israel without engaging with the Palestinian group responsible for a lot of violence in Israel and Palestine.
+Olmert thought he could put an end to violence in Palestine and Israel without engaging with the Palestinian group responsible for a lot of violence in Israel and Palestine.
 Of course, this was also a problem during the Oslo Process, Camp David & Taba, but by 2008, the problem was front and center.
 Hamas had received a mandate to rule, having won PLC elections just two years earlier, and was now in charge of the Gaza Strip.
 The idea that you could solve the Israel-Palestine question in 2008 without them was palpably absurd, and yet that was the route chosen by Israel and the United States.
 And so even if Olmert and Abbas were able to reach an agreement on the final status issues in September or October or November 2008, that would not have ended violence between Israelis and Palestinians.
 To do that, Olmert needed to engage the group engaged in violence, Hamas.
 Instead, the Israelis chose to deny Hamas’s right to exist and pretend as if they did not exist.

 Having said that, what as Olmert’s offer to Abbas?
 It’s worth acknowledging, first, that some progress was made on Jerusalem and, to a lesser extent, refugees.
 Olmert accepted that Jewish neighborhoods should remain under Israeli sovereignty and Arab neighborhoods Palestinian sovereignty.
 Wow, what a breakthrough!
 Olmert also acknowledged “the suffering of” – but not “responsibility for” – Palestinian refugees, and would take in a ceremonial number of them.
 You are telling me the Palestinian refugees “suffered” in 1948?
 Wow, what a breakthrough!

 On borders and security, Olmert proposed annexing at least 6.3% of Palestinian territory, in exchange for 5.8% of Israeli land in the Negev, adjacent to the Gaza Strip, as well as a territorial link, under Israeli sovereignty, for passage between Gaza and the West Bank.
 There was no consensus over what would happen with Ariel or Ma’alei Adumim, two of the largest settlements in the West Bank.
-Still, the negotiators walked away feeling optimistic about land swamps.
+Still, the negotiators walked away feeling optimistic about land swaps.

 The fault line, much like in Taba in 2001, was not the exact amount of land the Palestinians would get control over, but rather whether they would actually get control over it.
 Reportedly, Israel expected to be allowed to pursue “terrorists” across the new borders.
 Moreover if Israel sensed trouble on eastern side of the Jordan River, it reserved the right to move its army into the West Bank.
 Israel would also maintain access to Palestine’s airspace, and the Israeli military would be at the top of the West Bank’s telecommunication preference stack.
 “No responsible leader will accept a ‘peace plan’ that repackages the occupation and makes it permanent,” Abbas later said of the offer.
 If Israel was allowed to pursue “terrorists” in Palestine, if it retained unrestricted access to Palestine’s airspace and the telecommunications network, than Abbas was correct, since that sounds a lot of Israel’s occupation of Area A of the West Bank today.